koke1997/CV/index.md

 I am Ivan Kokalovic, a software developer with experience in Python and other programming languages.
 I have worked on various projects and have a strong background in software development and engineering.

+## About Me

+I am a passionate software developer with a strong background in software engineering.
+I enjoy working on challenging projects and continuously improving my skills.

+## Skills

+- Python
+- JavaScript
+- React
+- HTML/CSS
+- SQL
+- Git

+## Projects

+- Project 1: Description of project 1
+- Project 2: Description of project 2
+- Project 3: Description of project 3

+## Contact

+You can reach me at [ivan.kokalovic@example.com](mailto:ivan.kokalovic@example.com)

 <div id="root"></div>

 <script src="https://unpkg.com/react/umd/react.production.min.js"></script>